 Midcentury glass originating in Scandinavia—the countries of Denmark, Norway, and Sweden—was so popular that it was emulated by companies in other parts of the world.
 The sculptural forms, even for items designed for everyday use that were so popular in the 1950s, caught the eye of decorators decades ago as they do now.

 The colors of glass made by Scandinavian firms tended to be less bright than that of other midcentury glass makers, but that doesn't mean this region didn't experiment with cultivating unique hues and mixed colors in its glass.
-Finishes, ranging from matte and smooth to highly polished and almost fluid, were also marks of quality Scandinavian glass, with Sweden generally considered to be the center of production.
+Finishes, ranging from matte and smooth to highly polished and almost fluid, were also marks of quality Scandinavian glass.
+Sweden was generally considered to be the center of production.

 Strombergshyttan is one popular maker of midcentury glass originating in Sweden.
 These pieces have a unique and beautiful blue-silver tone to them.
 Most of the glass was designed by Gerda and Asta Stromberg, and the majority of the glass made by this house is marked either Strombergshyttan or Stromberg along with a production code.
 The company was owned by the Stromberg family until it was purchased by Orrefors in 1976.

 Italian Midcentury Glass

-Glassware manufacture is legendary in Italy, especially Venetian and Murano examples.
+Glassware manufacturing is legendary in Italy, especially Venetian and Murano examples.
 Some of the most innovative and popular with collectors were those produced in the decades after World War II.

 Paolo Venini is a name most modern glass enthusiasts know.
-His work in the 1950s saw a development of unique designs in Murano glass that was noticed by many.
-This includes artists like Fulvio Bianconi and Carlo Scarpa who worked with him to create some of the firms most desirable pieces in a variety of shapes and forms.
+His work during the 1950s saw a development of unique designs in Murano glass that was noticed by many.
+This includes artists like Fulvio Bianconi and Carlo Scarpa who worked with him to create some of the firm's most desirable pieces in a variety of shapes and forms.

 The designs for Aureliano Toso by Dino Martens, who trained as a painter, also captivate collectors of modernist glassworks today.
 He worked with the company beginning in 1939.
 Some of his designs fit in with what glass fans typically think of when Venetian glass comes to mind, such as Latticino pieces with coppery aventurine swirls, while others are wildly modern and innovative.